grentank/create-react-ssr-layout/README.md

 ## Issues

-Please, report about any found problems in project's github issues.
+Use GitHub issues to report about any problems or bugs